Optimal Rebate Design: Incentives, Competition and Efficiency in Auction Markets

-\paragraph{Contributions and model relevancy.} We aim at answering what is an optimal rebates and transaction fees scheme that the exchange should propose to auction market participants to enhance market efficiency and improve the exchange's profit.
-We emphasize that the exchange's objective includes not only improving market efficiency but also ensuring its own profitability by collecting the fees.
-This dual objective is important because, as highlighted in \cite{budish2024stock_exchange}, exchanges have little motivation to shift trading activity from a continuous trading market to an auction market unless the new mechanism generates sufficient financial benefits for the exchange itself.
-The realism of our model is encoded with the following empirical economical facts. \begin{itemize} \item Competition between strategic traders (market makers).
-We consider strategic market makers in competition in a batch auction, setting their quote and volume as limit order along the duration of the auction and controlling their trading speed.
+The realism of our mathematical model is grounded in several empirical economic features: \begin{itemize} \item \textbf{Competition between strategic traders (market makers):} We consider strategic market makers who compete within a batch auction.
+They dynamically adjust their quotes and volumes as limit orders throughout the auction's duration, optimally controlling their trading speed.